AustralianBioCommons/how_to_findable_citable_software/pages/08_citation_instructions.md

 You can use one, or more, of the following options to clearly indicate to users how to cite your software.

-Don't forget to also consult the [Software Citation Checklist for Developers](https://doi.org/10.5281/zenodo.3482769) [Chue Hong 2019].
+Don't forget to also consult the [Software Citation Checklist for Developers](https://doi.org/10.5281/zenodo.3482769) {% cite chue_hong_software_2019 %}.

 ### Use services that render a citation for you